The article guides the user through the basic steps in getting started in arivis VisionVR.

 The simplest way to open images in arivis VisionVR is simply to drag and drop an image file into an open viewer.
 Files in the arivis SIS format will open immediately, supported files of any other format will trigger the import process which creates a SIS file.

 With an image open, a click on the VR icon in the viewer switch will load the image into the VR viewer.

 Basic VR Controls

-Once in VR, most functions are accessible directly through the Oculus touch controllers
+Once in VR, most functions are accessible directly through the VR controllers.
+These examples use the Oculus Touch controllers, but other supported controllers work the same way as long as they have the corresponding buttons.

 The main buttons are: